serbru20066666/ReactNativeChallenge/README.md

 ## Description
 Reto React Native is a mobile application built using React Native that provides user authentication features, including login, registration, and password recovery.
+I used mvvm architecture pattern to arganize the layers

 ## Technologies Used
 - React Native